LI pols: Shift recycling costs from local governments to packaging producers

-ALBANY – Producers of plastic, carboard and paper packaging would have to help cover the costs of municipal recycling programs, under a bill proposed by two Long Island legislators.
+ALBANY — Producers of plastic, cardboard and paper packaging would have to help cover the costs of municipal recycling programs, under a bill proposed by two Long Island legislators.

 With recycling markets changing, municipalities too often are socked with the costs of curbside recycling and left with no place to sell the materials, Sen. Todd Kaminsky (D-Long Beach) and Assemb.
 Steve Englebright (D-Setauket) said.